all English worksheets by Subject

 This worksheet encourages your child to listen to a sports commentary and then become a commentator themselves.

-This sheet gives a passage of text, which children need to read through and then decide where to insert full stops, capital letters, commas and speech marks.
+This sheet gives a passage of text, which children need to read through before deciding where to insert full stops, capital letters and commas.

 This download prompts your child to think about ways in which their playground could be improved.
 They need to complete a spider-diagram of their ideas.